ejmudi/react-autocomplete-hint/README.md

 ## valueModifier
-This prop accepts a function that modifies your input value before saving it in state.
+This prop accepts a function that modifies your input value before it is saved in state.

-It is typically useful when you are not setting `e.target.value` directly in state and need to modify it to some other value first before setting it in state.
+It is typically useful when you are not setting `e.target.value` directly in state and need to modify the target value to some other value first before setting it in state.

 Example: A case where you need to set the input value to uppercase irrespective of the casing the user types in: